iliasam/MCUCapture/README.md

 # MCUCapture
 This Windows utility plot array data from MCU RAM.
 Instead of utilities like "STM Studio", this utility is working with single RAM array.
-It could be useful for displaying data captured by ADC, and so on.
+It can be useful for displaying data captured by ADC, and so on.
 Supported saving captured array data to file.
-Also this utility could be used for capturing B/W screnshots from MCU framebuffer.
+Also this utility can be used for capturing B/W screnshots from MCU framebuffer.

 Utility screenshot:
 ![Alt text](Screenshots/picture1.png?raw=true "Image")